 1.4.42 A circular letter from the Bp. had a hole through it, caused by a Japanese machine-gun bullet; it had been in an attache case along with many others when they were attacked at Buna on March 10. "

 After the Japanese landing on the north coast of New Guinea in late July 1942, Maclaren King approached the Buna area, but spotted the Japanese invasion fleet and turned around and avoided detection.
-It managed to land at Oro Bay and unload 15 tons of cargo then departed back to Dogura.
+It managed to land at Oro Bay and quickly unloaded 15 tons of cargo then departed back to Dogura.

 On October 14, 1942 while Maclaren King was transporting twelve engineers and equipment and rescued 1st Lt.
 Fred Burnam Shifflet, Jr. who ditched P-38F Lightning into the sea.
 At 5:45pm, arrives at Wanigela and is unloaded at 6:00pm by Australian Army 2/10 Infantry Battalion soldiers.